American Press

 • 3: History of Human Resource Management—

-HR1 Helping workers Adjust, HR2 Labor Relations, HR3 Risk Aversion
+HR1 Helping workers Adjust, HR2 Labor Relations, HR3 Risk Aversion,

 HR4 Strategic HRM.
 Summary